 From Pantheon we walked to Villa Borghese to have lunch there and let Achita had some playground time.

 Villa Borghese is the most popular park in Rome and is considered its green lung.

 The Villa Borghese Gardens are located on the Pincian Hill, close to Spanish Steps and Piazza del Popolo.
 The Gardens cover an area of 80 hectares and were developed in 1606 by Cardinal Scipione Borghese, who wanted to turn his former vineyard into the most extensive gardens built in Rome.

 In the same period, the Cardinal commissioned the building of the Villa Borghese Pinciana to the architect Flaminio Ponzio; today this elegant building houses the Galleria Borghese, The gardens were completely redesigned in the naturalistic English style in XIX century and became a public park in 1903.

 We spent few hours there sitting in the shade while Achita playing and then we walked home as it was getting hotter with heatwave already started.

 We scrapped the plan on going to Roman Forum and Palatine hills because it was too hot to walk in the open area and there were not many shades in those 2 places.
-So we opted to stay back and went out later for dinner and check out the shops.
+So we took a nap in our apartment and went out in the evening for dinner.